Boston University’s Most Notable Alumni

 18. Virginia Burns

 Virginia Burns graduated in 1946 and worked to establish programs to support people in the juvenile justice system.
-She convened the first National Conference on Girls in Crisis and served as a special assistant in the Department of Health, Education, and Welfare and a special assistant in the Kennedy Administration.
+She convened the first National Conference on Girls in Crisis.
+She served as a special assistant in the Department of Health, Education, and Welfare and in the Kennedy Administration.

 19. Eugene Callender